gitlabhq/gitlabhq/doc/workflow/notifications.md

 (If users are created in GitLab via LDAP, a notification is _not_ sent.)
 - When a user adds a new email address to their account, they receive a confirmation email.
 - When a user adds a new SSH Key to their account, they receive a notification.

+## Event scopes

+Besides user account events, other notification-generating events are associated with changes (including creation and removal of) to these GitLab objects:

+- Groups
+- Projects
+- Issues
+- Merge requests
+- Epics (for GitLab Ultimate and GitLab.com Free only)
+- Comments
+- Pipelines

 ## Notification settings